Stories of Hope

 Several research papers have documented that the impact of chronic pain on your quality of life is similar to having terminal cancer.2 Additionally, people die earlier,3 have higher incidence of heart disease, anxiety, hypertension, and diabetes.4 There is a higher incidence of autoimmune disorders5 and also a high rate of people becoming addicted to medications.
 It is truly a miserable existence.

 But the worst aspect of it all is having no hope.
 For many patients, almost every doctor has told you that there is no cure and the best you can do is learn to live with your pain.
-An emerging diagnosis is “MUS” (Medically Unexplained Symptoms)) They are wrong.
-Every mental and physical symptom in your body is explained by changes in your body’s physiology.
-A better and more accurate term would be, “MES” (Medically Explained Symptoms).
+An emerging diagnosis is “MUS” (Medically Unexplained Symptoms).
+They are wrong.
+Changes in your body’s physiology explain every mental and physical symptom in your body.
+A better and more accurate term is “MES” (Medically Explained Symptoms).

-Dr. Viktor Frankl, who was an Austrian psychiatrist that was imprisoned and survived the German concentration camps, has a dramatic story about the power of hope.
+Dr. Viktor Frankl, who was an Austrian psychiatrist who was imprisoned and survived the German concentration camps, has a dramatic story about the power of hope.
 He lost almost all of his family.
 He describes unspeakable acts of horror in detail.
 But he says the worst part of the ordeal was not knowing if and when it would end.
-Obviously, this is almost an exact parallel to the plight of someone trapped in pain.6
+This is almost a parallel to the plight of someone trapped in pain.6

 Many physicians are not comfortable treating chronic pain, and many clinics refuse to see patients suffering from chronic pain – especially if they are on opioids.7 They are taught that pain is to be managed and not solvable.
-However, current neuroscience research has revealed the nature of chronic pain and also the keys to treat it.
-This knowledge has not yet penetrated into mainstream medical care, but major changes are happening.
+However, current neuroscience research has revealed the nature of chronic pain and also the keys to treating it.
+This knowledge has not yet penetrated mainstream medical care, but significant changes are happening.

-Hope and optimism have been documented to be important factors in healing.8 Different areas of the brain are stimulated, and the body’s chemical makeup is more favorable.
-Dr. Dantzer, in a 2018 review article presented the data showing that hope and optimism directly lower inflammatory markers.9
+Hope and optimism have been documented to be important factors in healing.8 Different brain areas are stimulated, and the body’s chemical makeup is more favorable.
+Dr. Dantzer, in a 2018 review article, presented the data showing that hope and optimism directly lower inflammatory markers.9

 References: